rwl/sundials-sys/README.md

 [cmake]: https://community.chocolatey.org/packages?q=cmake
 [llvm]: https://community.chocolatey.org/packages?q=llvm

 ## License

 The license and copyright information for the SUNDIALS suite can be viewed [here](https://computation.llnl.gov/projects/sundials/license).
 At the time of writing, it is a BSD 3-Clause license.
 The code specific to this crate is also made available under the BSD 3-Clause license.

 ## Versions

+* 0.4.0
+  - Add KLU support (feature gated).
+  - Be compatible with Sundials version 7.0.0
 * 0.3.0 — Ensure sundials version ≥ 6, use `vcpkg` on Windows.
 * 0.2.0 — Make compilation of sundials optional (allowing to link against the system library).
 Add static library option.
 * 0.1.1 — removal of (S) libraries from default features, addition of pthreads support if requested